smudge/decks/railsconf-2022/slides.md

 There's just no way with SQL to select for the MAX value in these columns.

 There are a few ways to solve for this, and I'd say that we went with the best-worst option.
-Which is...
--->
+Which is -->

 ---